Identifying the Diogenes Club in Sherlock Holmes

 [Holmes] led the way into the hall.
 Through the glass paneling I caught a glimpse of a large and luxurious room, in which a considerable number of men were sitting about and reading papers, each in his own little nook.
 Holmes showed me into a small chamber which looked out into Pall Mall[61]

 Professor Leal is correct that neither the Athenaeum nor the Travellers Club correspond precisely to this description.
 The Athenaeum's ground floor hall did indeed have a small room facing Pall Mall to the right of its main entrance, used for receiving visitors; but the entire left third of the ground floor was dominated by the “Coffee Room” (the prevailing Clubland term for the main dining room).
 It is not impossible that the men “sitting about and reading papers, each in his own little nook” were doing so at their own separate tables (for the Athenaeum's diners are seated on small tables), refusing to talk to one another; but this involves some imaginative reinterpretation.
-Meanwhile, the Travellers suffers a similar problem, as its ground floor “Coffee Room” of the time (subsequently used as the Morning Room since 1911) runs the entire length of the building's front along Pall Mall (apart from the front entrance on the far right), offering no scope for a visitors' room to the left, while its side walls adjoin with two other clubs, offering no scope for a sideways view onto the street.
+Meanwhile, the Travellers suffers a similar problem, as its ground floor room running almost the entire length of the building's front along Pall Mall (apart from the front entrance on the far right), now the Outer Morning Room, offers no scope for a visitors' room to the left, while its side walls adjoin with two other clubs, offering no scope for a sideways view onto the street.
 Professor Leal accurately highlights how the Reform Club matches Watson's description, with its ground-floor Reading Room and Audience Room for visitors.
 What he overlooks is that the same also holds true of the Junior Carlton Club, which had a members-only Morning Room and Smoking Room, and a Pall Mall-facing Strangers’ Smoking Room for receiving guests, all on the ground floor.[62]

 There is another vital clue as to the Junior Carlton having been the Diogenes: the presence of the distinctive “bow-window of the club” in the only room where members and guests can speak.[63]
 Professor Leal concedes that “there are no bow windows” in the Audience Room of the Reform Club, “or in any other room of the Reform, Travellers, or Athenaeum that faces Pall Mall.”[64]
 The bow window is a staple of club literature, due to its presence in earlier eighteenth century clubhouses along St. James's Street.
 (White's and Boodle's, the oldest and second-oldest clubs in London, each have famous bow windows, along with various celebrated anecdotes around them.)[65]
 But the major Pall Mall clubs of the nineteenth century were built to very different architectural styles, and most lack bow windows.
 Going against the grain, the Junior Carlton had bow windows, facing Pall Mall.